GoTeamEpsilon/OpenEMR-Cloud/v1-CloudFormation/chapters/05-Administration.md

 2. Select the **openemr** instance you are interested in accessing (all instances are identical in configuration).
 3. Under **Private IP**, note the address.
 4. Using your "**your-username.ppk**" keypair, access your instance by following [these instructions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html#putty-ssh).
 Note that step 1 can be skipped.
 Also note that "**user_name@public_dns_name**" is "**ec2-user@(your noted internal ec2 ip)**".

-## KNOWN ISSUES

-### I'm Occasionally Seeing "Site ID is missing from session data!"
-Errors

-This is a known issue with this AWS Guide.
-This error will be shown when the ElasticBeanstalk is autoscaling a new instance.
-Fortunately, the time window for this error is extremely small (will only show if a user is load balanced to the new instance in a time window of about 30 seconds).
-However, this this downtime may be unacceptable for your use case (e.x.: bigger institutions) so you may set a finite number of instances for the load balanced cluster to minimize the chance of this error happening.
-Note this is not a full solution, but a workaround that will _reduce_ the odds of this error occuring:

-1. In the AWS Management Console, click **Services**, **Elastic Beanstalk**, and then choose **openemr/your_practice**.
-2. Click **Configuration**.
-3. Under **Scaling**, click the gear icon.
-4. Under **Auto Scaling**, enter "**4**" for **Minimum instance count** and "**4**" for **Maximum instance count**.
-Increase/decrease "**4**" as needed, just make sure the numbers are the same and are relatively high.
-5. Click **Apply**.

-Another workaround that will reduce the odds of this error occuring even more than the above workaround is the following:

-1. In the AWS Management Console, click **Services**, **Elastic Beanstalk**, and then choose **openemr/your_practice**.
-2. Click **Configuration**.
-3. Under **Scaling**, click the gear icon.
-4. Under **Environment type**, select **"Single instance"**.
-5. Click **Apply**.

-Note that it will most likely make sense to increase the size of the instance in this scenario because there is only one instance servicing all production traffic.
-This can be accomplished by in the **Instances**: **Instance type** section of **Configuration**.